On the existence of a non-principal Euclidean ideal class in biquadratic fields with class number two: Preliminaries

-\begin{dfn} Let $L/\Q$ be finite abelian extension.
-The conductor of L is defined to be the smallest even number $f$ such that $L \subset \Q(\zeta_f).$ \end{dfn} \begin{dfn} Let $K$ be a number field.
-The Hilbert class field $H(K)$ of $K$ is defined to be the maximal unramified abelian extension of $K.$ \end{dfn} The following lemma is a consequence of the Artin reciprocity law which establishes the relation between Galois group of Hilbert class field and Class group of the number field . \begin{lemma} Let $K$ be a number field and let $H(K)$ be Hilbert class field of $K$.
-Then the Galios group of $H(K)$ over $ K$ is isomorphic to $Cl_K$ i.e
+\begin{definition} Let $K/\Q$ be a finite abelian extension.
+The {\it conductor} of $K$, which is denoted by $f(K)$ is the smallest even number such that $K \subset \Q(\zeta_{f(K)})$. \end{definition} \begin{definition} The {\it Hilbert class field } $H(K)$ of a number field $K$ is the maximal unramified abelian extension of $K$. \end{definition} For example, If $K=\Q(\sqrt{11},\sqrt{43\times 13})$, then $H(K) = \Q(\sqrt{11},\sqrt{43}, \sqrt{13})$. \begin{definition} Let $K$ be a number field and $\fp$ be a prime of $K$ lies over a rational prime $p$.
+The prime $\fp$ is called a prime of first degree if $\sO_K/\fp\cong\Z/p\Z$. \end{definition} \begin{lemma} Let $L_1,L_2$ be finite extensions of number field $K$.
+Suppose the prime $p$ in $K$ is unramified in $L_1$.
+If $\fP_2$ is a prime of $L_2$ lying above $p$, then $\fP_2$ is unramified in $L_1L_2 $ over $L_2$. \end{lemma} \begin{proof} The proof is evident from \cite[Lemma 2.2]{KNS} \end{proof}

-\end{lemma} By careful reading through \cite{AG06} we state the following theorem. \begin{theorem} If $p$ is a prime not equal to $2,3,5,7$ and $17,$ then there exists a prime $q<p$ and $q\equiv 3 \pmod{4}$ which is a quadratic residue modulo $p.$
+We now state two theorems which provide the upper bounds for the least prime quadratic residue and non-residue that are congruent to $3$ modulo $4$. \begin{theorem} (Gica \cite{AG06}) If $p$ is a prime not equal to $2,3,5,7,$ and $17,$ then there exists a prime $q<p$ and $q\equiv 3 \pmod{4}$ which is a quadratic residue modulo $p$. \end{theorem} \begin{theorem} (Pollack \cite{PP18} ) For every prime $p \geq 5$, there is a prime $q<p$ and $q\equiv 3\pmod{4}$ which is a quadratic non residue modulo $p$. \end{theorem}

-\end{theorem} We also recall the following theorem about the existence of quadratic non residue modulo ${p}$ from \cite{PP18}. \begin{theorem} For every prime $p \geq 5$, there is a prime quadratic non residue $q\equiv 3\pmod{4}$ with $q<p.$ \end{theorem} \begin{lemma} (\cite{lang} II, §4, Proposition 8) Let $L$ be a finite extension of discrete valued field $K.$ If $L$ is unramified over $K$ and $K_1$ is a finite extension of $K$, then $LK_1$ is unramified over $K_1.$ \end{lemma} \begin{lemma} Let $L_1,L_2$ are finite extensions of number field $K.$ Suppose prime $p$ in K is unramified in $L_1$.
-If $\fP_2$ be prime of $L_2$ lie above $p$ then $\fP_2$ is unramified in $L_1L_2.$ \end{lemma} \begin{proof} Let $L$ be the compositum of fields $L_1$ and $L_2.$ Consider $p$ adic valuation on $K$ and extend the $p$ adic valuation to $L_1,L_2,L.$ Suppose $\fP_1,\fP_2,\fP$ are primes of $L_1,L_2,L$ respectively which lie above prime $p$ of K. It is well known from the local-global theory of ramification, if $E/F$ be an extension of number fields and $\sQ$ be a prime of $E$ lie above prime $q$ of $F$, then $e(\sQ/q)=e_{E_{q}/F_{q} },$ where $E_q$ and $F_q$ are $q$ adic completion of $E$ and $F$ respectively.